baweaver/trace_spy/README.md

 TraceSpy is a wrapper around TracePoint to expose more power in matching against various cases of Ruby and getting value from composable traces.

-Right now this is super alpha and involves a lot of hackery, hence v0.0.1.
 I would suggest reading into [Qo](https://github.com/baweaver/qo) to get an idea of how the matchers work.

+## Alpha Version - What that means

-**WARNING**: When I say alpha, I mean no tests currently, and the API is going to likely change quite a bit as I experiment with things.
-This is a proof-of-concept to see how I can create a nice API, and we'll work from there.
+When I say alpha I mean the API is going to be in flux as I experiment with things.
+This is a proof-of-concept to demonstrate that the idea works.
+As I learn more about TracePoint and potential uses you may see things shifting.

+These will always be done with "minor" version bumps, i.e. `0.0.3 -> 0.1.0` for breaking APIs.
+For now, locking to static versions would be best if you intend to leverage it for more than just testing.

+`1.0.0` will be considered a stable API, and will come after the gem has had some time to settle.

 ## Usage